alexd-alves/vigilante/content/Logs/Session 7.md

 >
 > [[Gwyn]] asks [[Gal]] to accompany him to [[Meldohr]]'s room, as he doesn't know the others  but he wants to see if his brother left anything useful, and [[Tomek]] leads them there.
 >
-> While [[Gwyn]] searches the room, [[Gal]] asks [[Tomek]] quietly whether he knows anything about resurrection.
+> #AnotherResurrectionArc While [[Gwyn]] searches the room, [[Gal]] asks [[Tomek]] quietly whether he knows anything about resurrection.
 He explains that it is something he has read about but there is not a lot of knowledge around, and it is not something he himself can do.
 There are, however, some scriptures about it, which mention a sanctum in the land outside the city that has been ravaged by multiple wars in [[Ondra]]'s history.
 It is said to contain a means to commune with [[Allia]], and potentially grant the power to resurrect someone.
 He is not sure that it is true. [[Gal]] tells him that they might be able to do something, and asks him to get in touch with them at [[The Blue Bucket]] if he can help.
 >
 > In [[Meldohr]]'s room, [[Gwyn]] finds a cask of ale under the bed, and a portrait that [[Meldohr]] had commissioned of them two together.
 He takes some time to catch up with [[Gal]], and tells her that the farm machines have gone haywire again, killing his wife and destroying the farm. [[Gwyn]] decides that he wants to join the [[Characters/Players/index|Party]] and smite the machines that killed his brother.
 >